numba/numba/docs/source/developer/sys_monitoring.rst

-to de-instrument the code object and/or dynamically disable monitoring at a particular code location whilst executing, and as a result emulating the semantics of this would be prohibitively challenging and would likely require constant interaction with interpreter.
+to de-instrument the code object and/or dynamically disable monitoring at a particular code location whilst executing, and as a result emulating the semantics of this would be prohibitively challenging and would likely require constant interaction with the interpreter.
 As a result, Numba does not support local event monitoring, the compiled function will still execute correctly if it has been set, it just has no effect on ``sys.monitoring``.

 Considering per-thread global monitoring, this manifests as the user setting some global state on the interpreter for a given thread.
 This state can be